 Spots are those raised red spots with a white center that develop when blocked hair follicles become inflamed or infected.
 Blockages and inflammation that develop deep inside hair follicles produce lumps beneath the surface of your skin called cysts.
 Other pores in your skin, which are the openings of the sweat glands onto your skin, are not typically associated with spots.

-Prevent the spots - While doctors continue to debate what causes the increased production of sebum that leads to spots, a number of factors - including hormones, bacteria, certain medications and heredity - can play a key role.
+While doctors continue to debate what causes the increased production of sebum that leads to spots, a number of factors - including hormones, bacteria, certain medications and heredity - can play a key role.
 But, instead of blaming your parents for your challenging skin situation, let us help you put together a new skincare routine or even just grab a few products that will give you your best skin ever.